Air France Flight 4590: Additional factors and alternative theories

 At the start of the takeoff, the aircraft had 1.2 tonnes of extra fuel which should have been burnt during the aircraft's taxi.
-Nineteen items of luggage, weighing some 500kg (0.5 tonnes) were loaded onto the aircraft at the last minute without being included in the aircraft's manifest, giving the aircraft a weight of 186 tonnes, which exceeded the aircraft's certified maximum structural weight by one tonne.
-A change in wind conditions created an 8 knot tailwind, which would have reduced the regulated takeoff weight to 180 tonnes, six tonnes below the actual aircraft weight.
-Rather than to take off from the other end of the runway to take off into the wind, no change in takeoff direction occurred.
-The additional weight of the extra fuel in tank 11, the rearmost tank, plus the additional luggage shifted the aircraft's centre of gravity rearwards, to beyond the safe operating limit of 54 per cent, set by the Concorde test pilots.
+Nineteen items of luggage, weighing some 500 kg (0.5 tonnes) were loaded onto the aircraft at the last minute without being included in the aircraft's manifest, giving the aircraft a weight of 186 tonnes, which exceeded the aircraft's certified maximum structural weight by 1 tonne.
+A change in wind conditions created an 8-knot tailwind, which would have reduced the regulated takeoff weight to 180 tonnes, 6 tonnes below the actual aircraft weight.
+Rather than taking off from the other end of the runway, in order to take off into the wind, no change in takeoff direction occurred.
+The additional weight of the extra fuel in tank 11, the rearmost tank, plus the additional luggage shifted the aircraft's centre of gravity rearwards, to beyond the safe operating limit of 54 percent, set by the Concorde test pilots.
 Once the damaged forward tank 5 began to lose fuel, the centre of gravity moved even further rearward.

 At one point, it drifted toward a just-landed Air France Boeing 747 that was carrying then-French President Jacques Chirac (who was returning from the 26th G8 summit meeting in Okinawa, Japan).
-As the plane was about to leave the tarmac, with the aircraft rotated for takeoff at a speed of only 188 knots, 11 knots under the minimum recommended velocity.
+As the plane was about to leave the runway, with the aircraft rotated for takeoff, its speed was only 188 knots, 11 knots under the minimum recommended velocity.
 The flight engineer shut down engine number two at only 25 feet altitude.
 The procedure for shutting down an engine is to wait until stable flight at 400 feet is achieved, and then only on the command of the captain.

+According to Mike Bannister, former British Airways Concorde Chief Pilot, there is evidence to suggest that the fuel tank transfer pump that fed the ruptured fuel tank, was left running, causing fuel to be pumped overboard and subsequently feeding the fire, and that the fuel tank was approximately 30% full at the time of crash rather than empty, if the pump had been off.